mastercoin-MSC/install-msc/README-Vagrant.md

 * base - used to make a base box for the other VMs (advanced users only)
 * empty - empty VM for quick tests of install from 'base'
 * tools - Mastercoin Tools
-* bitcoind-dev - A bitcoind VM (or can be mastercoind if you change the repo/branch)
+* mastercore-dev - A mastercore VM (built from latest dev version)

 uses the ```install-msc.sh``` script to install Mastercoin Tools.